 Finally, as with many new therapies entering the market, the potential for VN to exacerbate health disparities cannot be ignored.
-Spark Therapeutics has publicly stated that VN will only be available in a limited number of Centers of Excellence that specialize in inherited retinal diseases.9 Individuals who do not live in close proximity to one of these centers may have difficulty accessing the treatment.
-Similarly, the high price tag that is likely to be attached to VN, compounded by the deductibles and copayments associated with the treatment's surgical component, may make this therapy out of reach for those without adequate insurance coverage.
+Spark Therapeutics has publicly stated that VN will only be available in a limited number of Centers of Excellence that specialize in inherited retinal diseases.

+Individuals who do not live in close proximity to one of these centers may have difficulty accessing the treatment.
+Similarly, the high price tag of VN, compounded by the deductibles and copayments associated with the treatment's surgical component, may make this therapy out of reach for those without adequate insurance coverage.

-6.2.
-Identification of Low-Value Services
+5.2 Identification of Low-Value Services

 As described in its Final Value Assessment Framework for 2017-2019, ICER will now include in its reports information on wasteful or lower-value services in the same clinical area that could be reduced or eliminated to create headroom in health care budgets for higher-value innovative services (for more information, see https://icer-review.org/final-vaf-2017-2019/).
-ICER encourages all stakeholders to suggest services (including treatments and mechanisms of care) currently used for people with visual disorders that could be reduced, eliminated, or made more efficient.
-We are looking for information on low-value services used in the management of visual disorders beyond the potential offsets that arise from a new intervention.
+Throughout this review process, ICER encouraged all stakeholders to suggest services (including treatments and mechanisms of care) currently used for people with visual disorders that could be reduced, eliminated, or made more efficient.
+We were looking for information on low-value services used in the management of visual disorders beyond the potential offsets that arise from a new intervention.
+We received no such suggestions.